GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Preliminary and Related Works

-To address the issue suffered by Long Context RAG models, compression-based RAG models were proposed \cite{peng2024graph,zhang2024graph,wu2024medical,li2024structrag,zhang2024knowgpt,jiang-etal-2024-longllmlingua,guo2024lightrag,gutierrez2024hipporag}, these models try to compress the side information to reduce the LLM input length.
-Based on how they compress model inputs, these models can be classified into prompt compressor models, and graph-based RAG models.
-On the one hand, prompt compressor models \cite{pan-etal-2024-llmlingua,jiang-etal-2024-longllmlingua}, apply LLM's generation perplexity on to filter out un-important tokens in the model input.
-However, these models retrieve side information from each document individually, ignoring the inter-document correlations \cite{edge2024local,guo2024lightrag}.
-On the other hand, graph-based RAG models \cite{edge2024local,guo2024lightrag,gutierrez2024hipporag} convert text chunks from the side information document as graph nodes, and the relation between these text chunks as graph edges.
-Based on the pre-defined retrieval threshold, they then retrieve a limited number of graph nodes and edges to represent the long document.
-However, the graph-based RAG models usually consider each graph edge uniformly and ignore the varying confidence and importance of relations between text chunks.
+However, the retrieved contents of Long Context RAG models remain unstructured and lengthy, making the important fine-grained entity-level information be overwhelmed by noisy contexts \cite{edge2024local,guo2024lightrag}, which still impedes the effectiveness or efficiency of LLM classification, leading to lost-in-the-middle issues \cite{liu2024lost} for cheaper open-sourced LLMs, or high token cost for proprietary LLMs \cite{hurst2024gpt}.
+To address these issues, Graph-based RAG models were proposed \cite{peng2024graph,zhang2024graph,wu2024medical,zhang2024knowgpt,guo2024lightrag,gutierrez2024hipporag,gutiérrez2025ragmemory}, these models convert text chunks from the side information document as graph nodes, and the relation between these text chunks as graph edges.
+These models then retrieve graph nodes and edges as the LLM classification context, better preserving more fine-grained, entity-level information.
+However, current Graph-based RAG models usually consider each graph edge uniformly and ignore the varying confidence and importance of relations between text chunks.
 Also, as the optimal retrieval threshold can vary across different data samples, their globally fixed threshold selected by humans may be suboptimal for the entire dataset.

-In this paper, we proposed a novel compression-based graph-RAG model, namely GORAG, which first constructs a weighted graph to model the inter-document correlations and varying confidence and importance of relations, then it achieves adaptive retrieval on this graph, avoiding any human-defined thresholds.